MichaelHoste/xmoto.js/README.md

 ## Usage

- * Upload "data", "lib" and "bin" folders on a static web server.
+ * Upload "data", "lib" and "bin" folders on a static web server (put 'data' folder on the root directory)
  * Include all the JavaScript files of /lib/ and /bin/xmoto.js on your web page.
- * Unsure that /data/ folder is on your root directory.
  * Call ```$.xmoto('l1.lvl')``` where "l1.lvl" is the name of the level you want to load

 ## Developpment